augustoproiete/EmptyLicensesLicx/README.md

 ```powershell
 > dotnet add package EmptyLicensesLicx
 ```
-a reference to the [EmptyLicensesLicx.targets file](https://github.com/caioproiete/EmptyLicensesLicx/blob/master/src/build/EmptyLicensesLicx.targets) will be added to your project, which will hook into the build pipeline and to make sure that the `licenses.licx` file is always empty before the compiler tries to compile it.
+a reference to the [EmptyLicensesLicx.targets file](https://github.com/augustoproiete/EmptyLicensesLicx/blob/master/src/build/EmptyLicensesLicx.targets) will be added to your project, which will hook into the build pipeline and to make sure that the `licenses.licx` file is always empty before the compiler tries to compile it.

 This means you no longer will see the "_cannot transform_" errors in Visual Studio, or when using MSBuild in your continuous integration server.
 In fact, if this is the only reason you have been installing these third-party controls in your build servers, you no longer have to.

+## Release History

+Click on the [Releases](https://github.com/augustoproiete/EmptyLicensesLicx/releases) tab on GitHub.

+---

+_Copyright &copy; 2016-2020 C. Augusto Proiete & Contributors - Provided under the [MIT License](LICENSE)._